-The New York LLC publication requirement is relatively simple.
+The New York publication requirement is relatively simple.

 You must publish a notice of your company's formation in two newspapers: one located in the county where your company is headquartered and one found in the county where your company's registered agent is located.

 If your company is a foreign LLC, you must also publish a notice of your company's formation in two newspapers: one located in the county where your company is headquartered and one located in each county where your company has an office or other place of business.

 Your notice must appear in each weekly newspaper for two consecutive weeks.